robert0714/manning-knative-in-action-2021/chapter9/README.md

 Monitoring is like a fire department.
 You don’t need it.
 Until, one day, you need it very much indeed.

-At this point, one learns that (1) you don’t have what you need to fight fires, and (2) it is difficult to get what you need to fight fires when everything is on fire.
+At this point, one learns that (1) you don’t have what you need to fight fires, and (2) it is difficult to get what you need to fight ***fires when everything*** is on fire.
 It only took hundreds and hundreds of years for various civilizations and nations to sort out the whole firefighting business; with any luck, we brave developers should be able to knock that down to around 50 years, plus or minus a century for flamewars.

 Put another way: make inspectability, probeability, monitorability, instrumentability, observability, what-the-hell-ability a part of your design.
 Nag product managers and tech leads.
 Be merciless.
 And read!
-There are dozens of excellent books on this topic; I enjoyed Practical Monitoring and Site Reliability Engineering.
+There are dozens of excellent books on this topic; I enjoyed ***Practical Monitoring*** and ***Site Reliability Engineering***.

-It is the current fashion to say that there are “three pillars of observability”: logs, metrics, and traces.
+It is the current fashion to say that there are “three pillars of observability”: **logs**, **metrics**, and **traces**.
 I feel that this is a post-facto rationalization invented by vendor marketing rather than some inevitable structure arising from fundamental physical laws.
 But it’s also how most tools fit themselves into the market and how most folks have learned to think of things.
 Logs and metrics are the oldest; traces have only really emerged out of necessity.

-The story of logs, metrics, and traces in Knative is really just the story of logs, metrics, and traces for Kubernetes.
+The story of logs, metrics, and traces in Knative is really just the story of logs, metrics, and traces ***for Kubernetes***.
 Knative doesn’t guarantee to provide any particular mechanism for these, but it does try to provide standards-ready facilities.
 For example, Knative’s own components create logs, gather metrics, and plumb through traces.
-But those logs and metrics and traces won’t be kept anywhere centrally accessible by Knative.
+But those logs and metrics and traces won’t be ***kept*** anywhere centrally accessible by Knative.
 Someone else needs to set up the infrastructure.

 This problem is largely delegated to vendors who rebundle Knative into some sort of commercial offering.
 That’s because vendors tend to include some sort of monitoring tool into their offerings, so they add the adaptors to pipe stuff into their tools.
 Hopefully, your platform engineers have installed and configured some sort of monitoring tool.
 Likely, they have for their own needs, but do check to see if they offer observability tools to you as well.

 It’s worth noting something here: Knative’s own components are good citizens, publishing all kinds of information that can be slurped into various tools and systems.
 But Knative can’t magically fit those onto your software.
 For deep insight, you still need to write logs, emit metrics, and add spans to traces.
-In particular, you may need to add instruments that show what the user is experiencing in terms of their own goals.
+In particular, you may need to add instruments that show what the **user** is experiencing in terms of their own goals.
 Sure, the front page loads fast, but how long does it take for an insurance application to trigger a confirmatory email?
 How long between a stockout at the retail store and a warehouse order?

 Nevertheless, the information that Knative collects automatically is still helpful, so I’m going to spend some time doing an introductory tour.
 I’ll be using some widely used tools (Kibana, Grafana, and Zipkin) because these were the easiest for me to set up.
 Any resemblance to a tool endorsement, living or dead, is purely accidental.

 ### 9.3.1 Logs
 First, I’m going to look at Kibana for logs (figure 9.4).
 This is Kibana’s most general, simplest view, Discover.

 1. Here you can enter search queries.
-The syntax is relatively simple for basic variable: value sorts of searches.
+The syntax is relatively simple for ***basic variable***: value sorts of searches.
 A blank search means “I want to see everything.”
 1. This histogram shows how many log entries were received in each time bucket.
 It’s mostly helpful for showing patterns once you begin to narrow your search.
 1. Here’s the detail view for each log entry.
 Knative takes great care to log things out in a common JSON format, which makes it easy for logging systems to parse and extract fields.
-You can see the result here, which is that Kibana marks field names in bold.
+You can see the result here, which is that Kibana marks field names in **bold**.
 1. What field names, you might ask?
 Here’s where you can see every field name that has so far been encountered by Kibana.